nasa/ziggy/doc/user-manual/instances-panel.md

 ### Pipeline States

-The instances panel also has numerous indicators named `State` and `p-State` that deserve some explanation.
+The instances panel also has numerous indicators in the `Status` columns that deserve some explanation.

 #### Pipeline Instance States